15 Best Free Summer Programs for High School Students

 Program selectivity: Extremely High (<5%)

-RSI is a 6-week, highly selective research program for high school students in STEM.
+RSI is a 6-week, highly selective free summer program for high school students in STEM.
 This program is hosted at MIT and accepts about 80 students each year.
-Here, students work with a Boston-based researcher on an independent project and present their research to the broader community in a conference style at the end of the program.
-In 2019, there were about 1600 applicants for 80 spots or around a 5% acceptance rate for the program.
-Students should have extensive research experience to be competitive for this program.
-International students will need to check on their specific country eligibility!
+Here, students work with a researcher on an independent project and present their research to the broader community at the end of the program.
+In 2019, there were about 1600 applicants for 80 spots, or around a 5% acceptance rate for the program.
+Students should have some research experience to be competitive for this program.
+International students will need to check on their specific country's eligibility!

 Subject areas: Cyber Security

-Eligibility: Applicants must be entering or in high school as of September 2023.
-Living in one of the five New York City boroughs or smaller neighbouring cities such as Jersey City, Newark, or Hempstead.
-Should have demonstrated interest/are highly motivated in STEM as shown in essays and application.
-The program is open to all students, but historically they have taken primarily female-identifying students in the program.
+Eligibility: Applicants must enter or be in high school in September and live in one of the five New York City boroughs or smaller neighbouring cities such as Jersey City, Newark, or Hempstead.
+The program is open to all students, but historically, they have accepted primarily female-identifying students.

-This 3-week full-day summer program provides an introduction on the fundamentals of cybersecurity and computer science.
-The aim of this program is to educate and empower a new generation of engineers in an inclusive environment that breaks down barriers that have historically led to the underrepresentation of women and minorities in STEM.
+This 3-week summer program for high school students provides an introduction to the fundamentals of cybersecurity and computer science.
+The aim of this program is to educate and empower a new generation of engineers in an inclusive environment that dismantles barriers that have historically led to the underrepresentation of women and minorities in STEM.

 Subject areas: Journalism